Basic Features

 • String data: the denotation of the string data must match the specifications of the control panel on the mobile app.
 The string data must be converted into hexadecimal values to report.
 For example, if the MCU sends 55 AA 03 07 00 08 6E 03 00 04 74 65 73 74 46, 74 65 73 74 denotes the character test.

 • Raw data: usually used to implement complex features.
 The raw data is completely passed through between the device and the cloud without processing but with Base64 encoding and decoding.
-The cloud logs provided by the Tuya IoT Platform are Base64-encoded.
+The cloud logs provided by the Tuya Developer Platform are Base64-encoded.
 You need to decode them first to get the actual data.

 • When reporting data, the module performs Base64 encoding on the raw data and the mobile app decodes the Base64-encoded data.